PROJECT VISION

 The following vehicle, pedestrian, and cyclist access changes will occur as part of construction activities:

-• Changed traffic conditions on Eagle Street with a lane closure from 6.30am to 6.30pm Monday to Saturday.
+• Changed traffic conditions on Eagle Street with temporary lane closures.
 Traffic control conditions will be in place during lane closures.

 • Changed pedestrian access conditions along Eagle Street

-• Closure of the Riverwalk in front of Eagle Street Pier
+• Closure of the Riverwalk in front of the site (until it reopens in January 2026)

-• Changed pedestrian crossing conditions at Felix Street intersection
+• Changed pedestrian crossing conditions at the Felix Street intersection

-• Vehicle access to and from Riparian Plaza and Waterfront Place will be maintained at all times
+• Vehicle access to and from Riparian Plaza and One Eagle will be maintained at all times

-These improvements mean the Riverwalk section from the Stamford Hotel to Riparian Plaza will be closed for up to two years.
-Safe and signed redirections will guide pedestrians and cyclists and off and back onto the Riverwalk, around the construction zone.
+These improvements mean the Riverwalk section from the Stamford Hotel to Riparian Plaza will be closed until late January 2026.
+Additionally, the adjoining path from Eagle Street to the Riverwalk adjacent to the Waterfront Brisbane site will be closed from 13 January 2025 until the Riverwalk opens in late January 2026.
+In the meantime, safe and signed redirections will guide pedestrians, cyclists and scooters off the Riverwalk, and back onto either side of the construction zone.

 On completion, Waterfront Brisbane will be an active and green transport hub with facilities for cyclists and pedestrians, including end-of-trip facilities, electric car charging and car share facilities.